Unless you’ve spent the last few years under a rock, chances are you have seen the amazing shots from that swing at the end of the world.

 - There is actually more than one swing to try your luck on.
 In addition to the iconic tree house swing, there are two giant swings which are much larger but less scenic.

-- There are many imitators but the epic height, scenery and adorable tree house makes La Casa del Arbol Banos the most picturesque swing at the end of the world.
+- There are many imitators but the epic height, scenery and adorable tree house makes La Casa del Arbol Banos the most picturesque swing over a cliff.

 - It’s actually a great place to spend a whole or at least half day.
 There are lots of scenic spots to set up a rug.
 So make sure you bring a picnic or enjoy some food and beers from the on-site restaurant.
 The prices are very affordable